 The following bed bug facts and statistics are compiled from the 2018 Bugs Without Borders survey conducted by the National Pest Management Association:

 - The top three places where pest professionals report finding bed bugs are single-family homes (91 percent), apartments/condominiums (89 percent), and hotels/motels (68 percent).
-Past surveys have shown these environments to consistently be the top three where bed bugs have been encountered.
+Past bed bug statistics have shown these environments to consistently be the top three where bed bugs have been encountered.